bluepra/PongVision/README.md

 ## Motivation
-Physical excercise is absolutely crucial to stay healthy.
-But sometimes, just excercise alone can get boring.
-We wanted to make a competitve game that allows people to challenge their friends into getting active, healthy, and entertained all at the same time!
+Physical exercise is absolutely crucial to stay healthy.
+But sometimes, just exercise alone can get boring.
+We wanted to make a competitive game that allows people to challenge their friends into getting active, healthy, and entertained all at the same time!

 ## Tech Stack